 The ex-Manchester City forward did get on the scoresheet with a smart finish late on and despite the lack of maturity at full-time, the Milan boss was still pleased with his striker’s performance on the pitch.

-“He received a fair few kicks, including many from behind, though he overall had a good game.”
+“He received a fair few kicks, including many from behind, though he overall had a good game,” he added.

 The result means the San Siro side have only picked up four points from their opening four Serie A games, but Allegri is refusing to panic just yet and is confident of turning things around.

 “We must try to pick up as many points as possible now.
-Napoli are one of the candidates for the Scudetto an we played on a par with them overall despite missing many key players.
+Napoli are one of the candidates for the Scudetto an we played on a par with them overall despite missing many key players," he said.

 “I already have ideas on how to fix things, but I need some of the players to recover from injuries first.”